Excessive Force II: Force on Force

-Excessive Force II: Force on Force is a 1995 direct-to-video action film, starring Stacie Randall and Dan Gauthier.
+Excessive Force II: Force on Force is a 1995 American direct-to-video action film starring Stacie Randall and Dan Gauthier.
 It was written by Mark Sevi and directed by Jonathan Winfrey.
 The film is a sequel to Excessive Force (1993), despite not bearing any relation to the original movie or its storyline.

 Plot

 Harly Cordell is an agent looking for revenge against her ex-boyfriend, now a criminal, who tried to kill her by shooting her in the head.